 Located in Upper Manhattan, Washington Heights is an easy commute to Columbia and about 35 minutes from Union Square.
 As of June 2018, Washington Heights has more young adults than any other neighborhood, with 10% of the population being millennials.
 It’s a bit easier in WH to get an apartment that is more affordable and you’ll usually get more space for your buck!

 Home of the Kaufman Astoria Studios (the studio where TV shows like Orange is the New Black and Sesame Street were filmed), Astoria offers students cultural experiences with sculpture gardens, museums and artisanal food options.
 Astoria has older apartments, co-ops and row houses with easy access to the N and W lines as well as a ferry to the waterfront.
-If you’re looking to get to Midtown, that will take you about an hour on the F train.
+There’s also a large number of condos for sale in Queens if you’re lucky enough to have the funds available to put roots down in this beautiful part of the city.
+If you’re looking to get to Midtown, that will take you about an hour on the F train from Astoria.

 Fordham, The Bronx